 St Edmund’s maintains strong links with former students, including an annual Law Event for current and former Law students.

 Applications from mature students taking A levels or Access courses are welcome.
-There are no specific entry requirements for students looking to study Law as a first degree.
+There are no specific subject entry requirements for students looking to study Law as a first degree.
 Entry requirements can be found here.